About me

 I am concerned with understanding you as a person: both what you have in common with others with similar struggles, but also what makes you unique.
 (The currently fasionable term is “trans-diagnostic.”)

-I offer a relational and integrative approach grounded in humanistic and psychodynamic thinking.
-Our early experiences and relationships shape how we relate to ourselves and others.
-By bringing curiosity and awareness to those patterns — including how they show up in the therapeutic relationship — we create the potential for transformation.
+I offer an integrative approach grounded in relational psychoanalysis and with a focus on attachment.
+Our early experiences and relationships shape how we relate to ourselves and others, often out of conscious awareness.
+By bringing curiosity and awareness to those patterns we create the potential for transformation.

-Paying attention to dreams and their emotional associations can be a powerful way to access unconscious wisdom and support the therapeutic process.
+Paying attention to dreams and their language of emotions and symbols can be a powerful way to access unconscious knowledge and support the therapeutic process.

 Qualifications